 One of the most distinctive features of hognose snakes, including those of the genus Heterodon from North America which are much more commonly seen in captive snake collections, is their upturned snout (which gives them their common name) as seen in these images below!
 This is used for burrowing and this species is certainly a very keen and able burrower.

 Another fascinating feature of hognose snakes is their defensive behaviour.
 If they feel threatened they breathe in sharply which causes the area around their head and neck to become enlarged (like a tiny cobra)!
 This is often followed by loud hissing and bluff striking, where they strike but with their mouth usually closed.
 A hognose snake even has the ability to play dead by rolling onto its back and opening its mouth with its tongue hanging out!
-This particular individual, however, is so used to handling and is so calm that he hasn’t ever demonstrated any of these abilities!
+Santa, however, is so used to being handled and is so calm that he hasn’t ever demonstrated any of these abilities!

 When any snake is preparing to shed its skin, its colour fades and the skin often takes on a very dull appearance compared to its normal colouration.
 Also, the eyes cloud over and often look bluish-grey when snakes are preparing to shed their skin.
 The bluish tinge and cloudiness of the eyes are caused by the secretion of a fluid between the old outer skin and the new inner skin.
 This fluid helps the snake to shed its skin when the time is right, by allowing it to slide off more easily.
-The pictures above and below show this snake as it appears pre-skin shedding, much duller than the usual vibrant reds and deep blacks!
+The pictures above and below show Santa as he appears pre-skin shedding, much duller than his usual vibrant reds and deep blacks!